 End of the Road Festival – Larmer Tree Gardens, Wiltshire – 30 Aug – 2 September

 As we’re heading to the end of festival season, the End of the Road Festival is the perfect antidote to the end of summer vibe everywhere else.
 There are lots for children including Wonderlands, an area full of workshops including circus tricks, origami and yoga.
 This is a festival dedicated to some of the best Alternative Music and Folk music and has a chilled out vibe totally in keeping with this whimsical setting in the Larmer Tree Gardens.

-Wild Beasts, Kate Tempest and Rag n’ Bone Man head the bill at Festival No. 6 in the beautiful town of Portmeirion and we love that there are talks and discussions too.
+The The, Friendly Fires and Franz Ferdinand head the bill at Festival No. 6 in the beautiful town of Portmeirion and we love that there are talks and discussions too.
 There’s lots for little people with Portmeirion’s Pockets of Play – a world of play, exploration and expression.
 There will be arts and crafts, lantern making, story telling and joke contests.

 Closing the festival season on Globalmouse Travels in the Equinox Festival in Lincolnshire.
 This is a non-sponsored and non-corporate festival and is set in a wildlife reserve and has music from all genres.
 Kids will love the wandering entertainers and circus workshops.